 Public Citizen Demands ‘Black Box Warning’ on Antipsychotic Meds

-July 17, 2016 – The watchdog group Public Citizen sent a petition (PDF) last month to the FDA requesting ‘black box warnings’ to dopamine agonist antipsychotic drugs regarding an increased risk for compulsive behaviors such as gambling, sexual obsessions and shopping.
+The watchdog group Public Citizen sent a petition (PDF) to the FDA requesting ‘black box warnings’ to dopamine agonist antipsychotic drugs regarding an increased risk for compulsive behaviors such as gambling, sexual obsessions, and shopping.
 According to the letter, more than 80 studies link these medications to compulsive behaviors.
 Although the petition did not focus specifically on Abilify, but it did acknowledge data indicating that it was related to the same side effects.

 Abilify Gambling Lawsuits May Be Headed for Consolidation

-Abilify Labeling Updated to Include Compulsive Behavior Warning
+FDA Updates Abilify Warning Label to Include Compulsive Behavior Warning – Gambling Addiction

 May 3, 2016 – FDA is warning that use of Abilify or other aripiprazole-containing antipsychotic drugs may increase compulsive or uncontrollable urges to gamble, binge eat, shop and have sex.
 The agency warned that the impulsive behaviors, though rare, may cause harm to the patient or others if not identified.
 FDA is requiring the addition of new warnings to include these behaviors in the drug labels and Medication Guides for all aripiprazole-containing medications.

-The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Abilify lawsuits.
-We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.
+The Class Action & Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Abilify lawsuits.
+We are handling individual litigation nationwide and currently handling Abilify gambling cases in all 50 states.